Skip to content

 If you have a secring.gpg file that contains your key add the path to that file after the <key id>:

-The result will be a very long single line string that looks like this
+The result will be a long, multi-line string that looks like this

 Publishing snapshots